atoonk/tcp-to-quic-proxy/README.md

 TCP performance: ~ 18.3 Gbits/sec

 Maybe related to TCP TSO?
 Likely packet size.
 The QUIC draft forbids using packet sizes larger than 1280 bytes (UDP packet size) if no PMTUD is done.
+Update: yah, if we set the lo0 mtu to 1200 i get very similar results between "tcp-tcp" vs "quic-quic".
+Can't compete with bigger packets.. no matter gow fancy your congestion protocol ;)

 ![Iperf restuls Quic](testresults.png)